KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/book/tips-directory-structure/README.md

 We use the terms **"Folder"** and **"Directory"** interchangeably.
 They mean the same thing.

 **macOS**- Your home directory is typically `/users/yourname` **Windows OS**- Your home directory is typically `C:/Users/yourname`.
-You can use the shortcut `%userprofile%` by typing it into the navigation bar in the File Explorer.
+You can use the shortcut `%userprofile%` by typing it into the file location bar in the File Explorer and pressing `Enter`.

 We're using the home directory because terminal applications usually open to home by default.
 {% endhint %}